xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 I found the nav graph extremely useful, with two key advantages:
 - You can see the whole app flow represented as a navigation graph.
 It's useful not only for you but especially for new colleagues joining your project.
-- The ability to define nested graphs, so that you can include an epic into a graph without increasing its size or nodes significantly.
+- The ability to define **nested graphs**, which are graphs that will be included by another graphs.
+So that you can define a specific app flow part in a nested graph to work with small diagrams and be able to handle complex app flow.

-The login is a common example: suppose that the login epic contains a login screen, a register screen and a terms and conditions screen.
+> The login is a common example for both items: suppose that the login epic is a complex flow which contains a login screen, a register screen and a terms and conditions screen.
 If you add all of these screens to your main graph, it'll make it grow too fast -risking its future maintainability- so I recommend including a login subgraph instead.
 Using this approach I found some advantages: the main graph is easier to understand and you can also re-utilize a given flow in multiple places in the app.
 We know that reutilization is an excellent pattern: if you have to change something, you will do it just once.